 Sure, there are some sites and organizations that have reached out in support and asked her to join them.
-But all of them are either too small to fund this sort of long-term investigation, or too big for her to trust with such a sensitive investigation.
+But all of them are either too small to fund this sort of long-term investigation, or too big for her to trust with such a sensitive one.
 Sam’s money is helping keep her afloat, but she has to be careful how she spends it to make sure it’s not wasted.

 So she left the hotel and got a short lease at an apartment.
 Cheaper for a long stay, and more importantly, it was a public move.
 If she’s being tracked, which she has no reason to think she’s not, then Silph will see she’s taken up residence in the same town the secretive researcher is living.

 Silph might think that’s a coincidence, but she doubts it.
 Overall it’s a risky move, but she doesn’t have a lot of options, and if he or the researcher react, Laura might learn something.

 And, of course, it let her continue to spend hours outside his place every day, hoping to get a picture.